i-love-flamingo/flamingo-commerce/product/Readme.md

 ## Domain Layer
 * A product is idendified by a "MarketplaceCode"
-* There are different product Types, each of them need to implement the "BasicProduct" interface.
+* There are different product types, each of them need to implement the "BasicProduct" interface.

 ## Details about Price fields

-Price B2B and B2C use cases:
 * The product has one main price (see PriceInfo Property) that stands for the value of that product.
 * Product has maintained price in certain currency - eventually different by channel or locale.
-* The price is either maintained as gross (B2C use cases) or net price (B2B use cases)
+* The price is either maintained as gross (B2C use cases) or net price (B2B use cases).
+How to interpret the price is up to the cart and view logic.
+    * Any logic depending on the gross/net knowledge should use the configpath `commerce.product.priceIsGross`

 * the product might be currently discounted and has a discounted price (the discounted price is also either gros or net price like the normal price)
-* How to interpret the price is up to the cart and view logic.
-    * If there is logic that need to know this we recommend to use the configpath `commerce.product.priceIsGross: true

 About Charges:
 * A Charge is a price that need to be payed for that product.
-This normaly equaly the Price.
+The is normaly the product price.
 * But this concept allows to control "in what currency and type" a customer need to pay the price of the product (See loyalty below)

-Fees and Taxes:
-The final fee is often depending on customer and cart properties (like shipping destination / billing address etc), the fee calculation is up for the cart package and not in the boundary of the "product" package.
-However:
-* the product has infos about the "TaxClass" that qualifies certain taxes
-* Beside "tax" there can be other "Fees" (like duty) that might be controlled by certain product attributes - but again that up for other modules to interpret this

 Loyaltyprices:
 * The product might also have loyaltyprices that allows to set a price in points, but also a minimum amount of points that need to be spend